-I'm happy to report some good news!
-There was a big meeting in Lima on September 18.
+There was a big meeting In September to find a resolution to the bus contract problem.
+But now it seems like it was a publicity stunt to assure the world, "Hey, we got this!"
+The meeting in Lima sorted out the contract for the Machu Picchu bus concession. (which currently means absolutely nothing!)
 Everyone at the meeting thought it was a good idea to do everything possible to guarantee the safetly of travelers going to Machu Picchu.
 So.
 They established that the National Police will ensure the safety of buses and the clearance of roads to Machu Picchu.
-Furhermore, the Ministry is setting up measures to assist tourists at the iPeru offices at Cusco airport.
-And then they took it up a notch to coordinate rescheduling of flights with the airlines and even went so far as to make arrangements that hotel operators avoid "no-show" fees.
+Furhermore, the Ministry set up measures to assist tourists at the iPeru offices at Cusco airport.
+And for the poor folks in September who couldn't get to Machu Picchu, they took it up a notch to coordinate rescheduling of flights with the airlines and even went so far as to make arrangements that hotel operators avoid "no-show" fees.
 All for you guys!
 It turns out they want the visitor experience to be positive after all!

-So far in October, Consettur has not had any issues providing bus service to Machu Picchu, and both Inca Rail and Peru Rail have been operating at full steam!
+So far in October and into November, Consettur has not had any issues providing bus service to Machu Picchu, and both Inca Rail and Peru Rail have been operating at full steam!

 Here's the backstory if you want to follow along from the very beginning.